IceTank/mineflayer-f-in-chat/README.md

 f
 ```

-This plugin also supports a capital letters
+This plugin also supports capital letters
 ```
 F
 ```